 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as an Electrical Engineer tend to value Achievement, Working Conditions, and Independence.
+Compared to most people, those working as an Electrical Engineer tend to value Achievement, Working Conditions, and Recognition.

 Most importantly, Electrical Engineers strongly value Achievement.
 Occupations that satisfy this work value are results oriented and allow employees to use their strongest abilities, giving them a feeling of accomplishment.